ncusi/MSR_Challenge_2024/README.md

+# How I Learned to Stop Worrying and Love the ChatGPT
-# Code for MSR'24 Mining Challenge
+Replication package for MSR'24 Mining Challenge

 https://2024.msrconf.org/track/msr-2024-mining-challenge